kragen/derctuo/virtual-machine-setup.md

 think may be a matter of using the obsolete and buggy window manager `wm2`; I worked around this by running QEMU with `-vnc :2`.
-QEMU by default has no authentication on its VNC interface; rather than fixing this (there’s maybe an option to fix that?)
-I just packet-filtered VNC on the machine hosting QEMU and, for good measure, X-Windows too:
+QEMU by default has no authentication on its VNC interface; rather than fixing this (see below about the options to fix that) I just packet-filtered VNC on the machine hosting QEMU and, for good measure, X-Windows too: